-- When installing on the wall, the top edge of Smoke Alarms should be placed between 4 inches (102 mm) and 12 inches (305 mm) from the wall/ceiling line. - When installing on the ceiling, place the alarm as close to the

-• In either case, install at least 4 inches (102 mm) from where the wall and ceiling meet.
-See "Avoiding Dead Air Spaces" for more
+- When installing on the wall, the top edge of Smoke Alarms should be placed between 4 inches (102 mm) and 12 inches (305 mm) from the - When installing on the ceiling, place the alarm as close to the center as possible - In either case, install at least 4 inches (102 mm) from where the wall and ceiling meet.
+See "Avoiding Dead Air Spaces" for more information.